tina-li-66/Agentic-Financial-Steward/README.md

 Invoice 2 (Messy OCR): Tested the resilience of the Alias Mapping and Data Cleaning layers.

 Invoice 3 (New Vendor/Bundles): Demonstrated "Discovery" logic for registering unseen entities in the Master Excel.

-Final Note for the Team

-As a student of Data Science and Economics, my focus was on building a system that doesn't just "read" data, but "reconciles" it with economic reality.
-The challenges of working with local SLMs led to the development of a highly defensive and resilient parsing architecture—an essential trait for any production-grade agentic system.